When it comes to assets to help you convert casual readers into clients, your sales page is key.

 Following these five steps will help you create a unique sales page that does the selling for you.

 First and foremost, you can’t sell your product if you don’t know who you are selling to.
-Knowing who your audience is (having them niched down, surveyed, questioned, studied, and observed) HAS to be the very first thing you do to make sure you know how to write your sales page.
+Knowing who your ideal client is (having them niched down, surveyed, questioned, studied, and observed) HAS to be the very first thing you do to make sure you know how to write your sales page.

 I won’t go into a lot of detail about how to get to know your audience because we’ve covered this really well in previous articles like: